Jovite-Jeffrin/My-Coding/SQL/SQLZoo/using NULL/readme.md

 where dept is null
 ```

-2.Note the INNER JOIN misses the teachers with no department and the departments with no teacher.
+2. Note the INNER JOIN misses the teachers with no department and the departments with no teacher.

 ```sql
 SELECT teacher.name, dept.name